 2. Give customers content they actually want, right in their inboxes.

-Earlier this year, Facebook began prioritizing content that generates “meaningful interactions.”
+In 2018, Facebook began prioritizing content that generates “meaningful interactions.”
 In other words, active engagement (commenting, sharing, reacting) is the biggest factor that determines your content’s reach on Facebook.

 So think about what content your customers would happily use or interact with.
 What would they find valuable and appreciate finding in their inboxes?